near/NEPs/text/0000-near-shell.md

 >What related issues do you consider out of scope for this NEP that could be addressed in the future independently of the solution that comes out of this NEP?

 Out of scope is smart contract execution and debugging.
 However, future versions of `near-shell` might include specific commands that enable the debugging and optimization of smart contract deployments.
 Gas estimation is the first step that will likely bring execution much closer in feasibility.

+In this proposal, `near account select` and `near config select` add to the project-level settings.
+These could arguably exist in the connection configuration.

 #### Additional unresolved thoughts/questions